xokomola/origami/README.md

 transformation function you need to tell the transformer to which nodes it should apply the transformation templates.

-You can do this with the `<xf:apply>` element (or function) which is a control element.
+You can do this with the `<xf:apply/>` element (or same-named function) which is a control element.
 The downside is that certain XPath expressions may not work as expected anymore.

 For example when looking for a node's parent you cannot use `$node/..` or `$node/parent::*` because this may return the `xf:apply` control node instead of